Welcome to today's edition of the Rush 24-7 podcast.

 So the Bush legacy of torture and abuse has forced our young president to keep Guantanamo Bay open.

-If Obama is keeping Gitmo open, does that not make him a war criminal?
+If Obama is keeping Gitmo open, does that not make him a war criminal by his own calculations?

-Imagine, my friends, a Nobel Peace Prize winner running a torture camp, a gulag.
+Imagine, my friends, a Nobel Peace Prize winner running a torture camp, a gulag forced into this by his predecessor, George W. Bush, who was so incompetent he couldn't tie his own shoes.

-I mean, I'm sure that uh the fact that no high schools want to hear Obama come do the commencement seat.
+I mean, I'm sure that the fact that no high schools want to hear Obama come do the commencement speech.

 Somehow that's Bush's fault as well.